 - Advance the clinical development of our lead product candidate, CRLX101, in multiple tumor types.
 Based on confirmatory signals observed in the ongoing relapsed renal cell carcinoma clinical trial, we plan to initiate a randomized Phase 2 clinical trial of CRLX101 in combination with Avastin in this indication in the second half of 2014.
-We expect to initiate a randomized Phase 2 clinical trial of CRLX101 in combination with chemoradiotherapy in neoadjuvant rectal cancer by the end of 2014.
-In addition, we expect to initiate a randomized pivotal clinical trial of CRLX101 in combination with Avastin in relapsed platinum-resistant ovarian cancer in 2015, assuming continued confirmatory signals from ongoing CRLX101 clinical trials. - Advance our second product candidate, CRLX301, into clinical development by the end of 2014.
-We expect to initiate a Phase 1 clinical trial of CRLX301 by the end of 2014.
+In 2015, we expect to initiate a randomized Phase 2 clinical trial of CRLX101 in combination with chemoradiotherapy in neoadjuvant rectal cancer and a randomized pivotal clinical trial of CRLX101 in combination with Avastin in relapsed platinum-resistant ovarian cancer, assuming continued confirmatory signals from ongoing CRLX101 clinical trials and adequate additional funding. - Advance our second product candidate, CRLX301, into clinical development by the end of 2014.
+We intend to initiate a Phase 1 clinical trial of CRLX301 by the end of 2014.
 Assuming we are successful in establishing a safe maximum tolerated dose in the Phase 1 trial, we plan to advance CRLX301 into Phase 2 development.